jeniyat/cse_5521_AU20/programming_homeworks/HW_3_programming/Readme.md

 * You may run the following command to test your implementation<br/>
 `python3 hmm.py`<br/>

-Note that, the auto grader is to check your implementation semantics.
+* Note that, the auto grader is to check your implementation semantics.
 If you have syntax errors, you may get python error messages before you can see the auto_graders' results.

 * Again, the auto_grader is just to simply check your implementation.
 It may not be used for your final grading.

+* * Debugging Tips: print the probability values while updating (best_prev)[https://github.com/jeniyat/cse_5521_AU20/blob/master/programming_homeworks/HW_3_programming/HMM/hmm.py#L101] variable and check it is assigned with the the highest probability ones.

 # What to submit: